-Each participant will interpret a term, expressing it in the simplest, most direct and exciting way, using the letterpress equipment, type founts, rules and borders held at The Typography Workshop Printroom.
+Each participant will choose a term from the list, which they feel they can interpret and express in the simplest, most direct and exciting way, using the letterpress equipment, type founts, rules & borders held at The Typography Workshop Printroom, Iliffe Yard.

 The most successful works will be considered for inclusion in the first of a new series of Broadside publications by The Typography Workshop.

 All courses run for two consecutive days at Alan Kitching’s Kennington workshop, normally Friday–Saturday unless by special arrangement.
 The cost is £750 and includes lunch and all materials.